Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 ## Flash through command line

 You can also flash the SD card through command-line in Linux computer instead of using IoT Setup Manager.
-To flash the SD card for Raspberry Pi 3 (or 4) without IoT Setup Manager:
+To flash the SD card for Raspberry Pi 3 (or 4) without IoT Setup Manager, follow the steps below:

 1. Complete the following prerequisites:
     1. Install the `pv` package in the Linux computer: